 There is a secure Online Payment link on our website.
-Click the link and pay using credit or debit cards, or by bank transfer following your consult.
+Click the link and pay using credit or debit cards, or by bank transfer prior to the start of their consultation or before any other service is provided.
 Please include your first and surname in the reference.